Skilled Worker Licence

 - annual accounts

-- (for much of the hospitality sector) – evidence of registration with local council to serve hot food
+- evidence of registration with local council to serve hot food (if applicable)

 - evidence of registration with a regulatory body, if applicable – for example for Care Homes – Care Quality Commission registration

-As part of a compliance visit, UKVI carries out a number of checks, including a review of the organisation’s current practices, policies and HR procedures in order to ensure that it has suitable systems in place.
+As part of a compliance visit, UKVI carries out a number of checks, including a detailed review of current Right To Work procedures and controls; a review of the organisation’s current practices, policies and HR procedures in order to ensure that it has suitable systems in place.